 The summit will be held Sept.
 20 in Sacramento along California’s largest and longest river, the Sacramento River, where we’ll network at the reception outside.

-Formerly called the Executive Briefing and celebrating its 35th year, the Water Summit will feature top policymakers and leading stakeholders providing the latest information and viewpoints on issues impacting water statewide.
+Formerly called the Executive Briefing and celebrating its 35th year, the Water Summit will feature top policymakers and leading stakeholders providing the latest information and viewpoints on issues impacting water statewide and across the West.
 Brenda Burman, commissioner of the U.S. Bureau of Reclamation, will give the keynote lunch address.

-The summit will begin at 9:30 a.m. and includes a 5 p.m. reception beside the Sacramento River where attendees will have a chance to network with speakers and other attendees.
+The conference will begin at 9:30 a.m. and includes a 5 p.m. reception beside the Sacramento River where attendees will have a chance to network with speakers and other attendees.

 In addition, we host a silent auction to benefit our Water Leaders program.
 Items up for bid often include lunches with key people in the water world, hotel stays and wine baskets, and kayak and rafting trips.